aytugonan/aytugonan.github.io/_pages/publications.md

 # International Journal Papers (Indexed in SCI, SCI-Expanded, or SSCI)

+* Yildiz-Durak, H., Egin, F., & Onan, A. (2025).
+Enhancing Text Summarization with AI: A Multi-Agent System and Human Comparison in Educational Contexts.
+Thinking Skills and Creativity.
+* Onan, A., & Alhumyani, H. (2025).
+CodeDiffuSe: A Masked Diffusion Framework for Structure-Aware Code Completion and Repair.
+Journal of King Saud University- Computer and Information Sciences.
 * Çelikten, T., & Onan, A. (2025).
 MedConGTM: Interpretable Multi-Label Clinical Code Prediction with Dual-View Graph Contrastive Topic Modeling.
-Knowledge-Based Systems (Accepted)
+Knowledge-Based Systems.
 * Ergün, A.E., & Onan, A. (2025).
 A2CEM: A Contrastive Embedding Framework for Adversarial Robustness in Large Language Models.
 Knowledge-Based Systems.
 * Çelikten, T., & Onan, A. (2025).
 Exploring Text Similarity in Human and AI-Generated Scientific Abstracts: A Comprehensive Analysis.
 IEEE Access.
 * Ergün, A.E., & Onan, A. (2025).
 Adversarial Prompt Detection in Large Language Models: A  Classification-Driven Approach.
 CMC- Computers, Materials & Continua.